Zueripat/DJS-Template/README.md

 After installing docker run `docker run --name=mysql mysql/mysql-server:latest` to create a MySQL Docker instance.

 Now Search for the automatically generated root pwd with the `docker logs mysql 2>&1 | grep GENERATED` Command

+This should be it... more on MySQL: `https://stackoverflow.com/questions/62072977/whats-default-password-in-docker-container-mysql-server-when-you-dont-set-one`